Anil951/YouTube-Video-Recommendation-for-Domain-Specific-Content/README.md

 1. Clone this repository to your local machine:
    `pip install -r requirements.txt`
+2. API Setup: Obtain API keys and credentials from the YouTube API.
+Insert your credentials in the project.
-2. To run this project, you'll need to install the following Python libraries and dependencies:
+3. To run this project, you'll need to install the following Python libraries and dependencies:
    `pip install -r requirements.txt`
-3. Run the Application:
+4. Run the Application:
    `python main.py`

-## Contributing
+> ## Contributing

-We welcome contributions from the community to enhance the system's capabilities and accuracy.
+> We welcome contributions from the community to enhance the system's capabilities and accuracy.
 Feel free to submit pull requests and report issues on GitHub.

+> [!NOTE]
+> The recommendations and insights provided in this project are based on Natural Language Processing (NLP) analysis and may not be infallible.